scottsappen/DockerForRocksetMetrics/README.md

 Step 1.
 Download this dockerfile and save it in a directory.
 Edit your dockerfile as you see fit (e.g. this one is geared towards Macbook silicon with `FROM arm64v8/ubuntu:latest`).
 -> [dockerfile source code](dockerfile)

 Step 2.
 Navigate to that directory
 `cd <wherever your dockerfile is>`

+Step 3.
-Build the container
+Build the container.
-Remember to replace your REGION and APIKEY accordingly
+Remember to replace your REGION and APIKEY accordingly.
 `docker build --build-arg REGION=usw2a1 --build-arg APIKEY=yourRocksetAPIkeyhere -t grafana-prometheus .`

+Step 4.
 Run the container
 `docker run -p 9090:9090 -p 3000:3000 grafana-prometheus`

+Step 5.
 Access prometheus and grafana
 Prometheus - running on `http://localhost:9090/`
 Grafana - running on `http://localhost:3000/`